magicknight/js-ipfs/README.md

 - `libp2p` (object) add custom modules to the libp2p stack of your node
     - `modules` (object):
-        - `transport` (Array<[libp2p.Transport](https://github.com/libp2p/interface-transport)>): An array of additional Libp2p transport instances to use.
+        - `transport` (Array<[libp2p.Transport](https://github.com/libp2p/interface-transport)>): An array of additional Libp2p transport classes/instances to use.
 See [libp2p/interface-transport](https://github.com/libp2p/interface-transport) for details.
-        - `discovery` (Array<[libp2p.PeerDiscovery](https://github.com/libp2p/interface-peer-discovery)>): An array of additional Libp2p peer discovery instances to use.
+        - `peerDiscovery` (Array<[libp2p.PeerDiscovery](https://github.com/libp2p/interface-peer-discovery)>): An array of additional Libp2p peer discovery classes/instances to use.
 See [libp2p/peer-discovery](https://github.com/libp2p/interface-peer-discovery) for details.
+If passing a class, configuration can be passed using the config section below under the key corresponding to you module's unique `tag` (a static property on the class)
+    - `config` (object):
+        - `peerDiscovery` (object):
+            - `[PeerDiscovery.tag]` (object): configuration for a peer discovery module
+                - `enabled` (boolean): whether this module is enabled or disabled
+                - `[custom config]` (any): other keys are specific to the module

 #### Events